THIS EVENT IS NOW SOLD OUT

 1 Market Street

-Hi-Viz Practice Exchange is a new Chamber Made initiative for women working across performance, sound and music.
+Hi-Viz Practice Exchange is a new Chamber Made initiative for women and non-binary artists working across performance, sound and music.

-Hi-Viz is for women working across performance, sound and music.
+Hi-Viz is for women and non-binary artists working across performance, sound and music.
 It is for everyone in this space, from emerging to established artists.
-Hi-Viz is designed to bring women performance-makers, directors, composers, and sound artists into conversation with one another.
+Hi-Viz is designed to bring performance-makers, directors, composers, and sound artists into conversation with one another.
 Speakers and panellists include:

 - Gail Priest (keynote presentation)

 - Madeleine Flynn

 - Tamara Saulwick

 - Emma Valente

 - Adena Jacobs

 Whilst there are many artists working in these crossover spaces, there are few opportunities outside of the framework of producing work, to gather and interrogate this area of practice.
 Each artform discipline brings with it quite distinct languages, skills, processes, conventions and expectations.